rdh59320/BLGE/README.md

 <div id='tutorial'/>

 ## Tutorial
-* Comming soon !!
+* Coming soon !!
 I hope but it took longer than I used to think first !!!

 <div id='testing-report'/>